tfelix/bestia-docs/content/docs/server/battle.md

-# Battle system
+# Battle System

+The battle system is quite complex to allow almost any entity to get damaged in the game.
+Usually a battle context is established before damage calculation takes place.
-The battle or attack is performed in various stages.
-Equipments or Status effects either alter the DamageVars or expose certain hooks which are called during the damage calculation.
-In the case of the DamageVars this object is
+The attack is performed in various stages.
+Equipments or status effects either alter the DamageVars or expose certain hooks which are called during the damage calculation.

 The attack itself either provides a script to completely manage the effect which takes place during cast or it provides certain callbacks for damage calculation stages which are getting called while applying the damage.
 The attack callbacks are:

 * onHit - Called when the enemy was hit.
 * onApplyDamage - Called when the damage is about to get applied

 ## Stages of a battle